hanieyo1407/Two-Way-TCP-File-Server-Client/README.md

     *Error handling for fatal errors*
     *secure and reliable file transferring*
    *HOW TO USE*
-      *Before knowing how to use the app, the app's latest version uses advanced ways of using it* User will need to have an environment best for ssl*
+      *Before knowing how to use the app, the app's latest version uses advanced ways of using it* User will need to have an environment best for ssl security.*
          *Seting up the environment*
             *If you are a developer I assume you are aware of Git and that the git is installed in your system, if not go ahead and install git*
                *Run git bash and navigate to the directory where this app is as: cd "the directory"*